 Temporary final rule.

-The Coast Guard is establishing a temporary security zone encompassing certain waters of the Potomac River and Anacostia River.
-This action is necessary to safeguard persons and property, and prevent terrorist acts or incidents.
+The Coast Guard is establishing a temporary security zone encompassing certain waters of the Potomac River and Anacostia River in order to safeguard high-ranking public officials from terrorist acts and incidents.
+This action is necessary to ensure the safety of persons and property, and prevent terrorist acts or incidents.
 This rule prohibits vessels and people from entering the security zone and requires vessels and persons in the security zone to depart the security zone, unless specifically exempt under the provisions in this rule or granted specific permission from the Coast Guard Captain of the Port Baltimore.

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this temporary rule, call or email Mr. Ronald L. Houck, at Sector Baltimore Waterways Management Division, Coast Guard; telephone (410) 576-2674, email Ronald.L.Houck@uscg.mil.
 If you have questions on viewing the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone (202) 366-9826.